 Note on baking time:

-- All-purpose flour.
-I bake with unbleached, purpose flour!
-You can try using an all-purpose gluten-free flour blend to make these cookies gluten-free.
+• All-purpose flour.
+Use an all-purpose gluten-free flour blend to make these cookies gluten-free.

 To freeze the dough: